-- 8.1 All staff working at a site must: - 8.1.1 not attend training premises, if they: - 8.1.1.1 Have cold or flu symptoms (including coughing or sneezing, runny nose, headache, aches or fever) or have experienced a loss of, or change in, their sense of smell. - 8.1.1.2 know or suspect that they have been in contact with a person suspected or confirmed as contracting COVID-19. - 8.1.1.3 or a close contact has returned to NZ from overseas with the previous 14 days. - 8.1.2 Immediately report to the trainer any concerns they may have as to the health status of themselves or any other person at their workplace. - 8.1.3 Adhere to stipulated COVID-19 physical distancing and hygiene measures and the distancing and hygiene requirements in clause 6 of this Directive. - 8.1.4 Wear freshly laundered clothes to work each day. - 8.1.5 Wear disposable gloves for duties when it is practical to do so. - 8.1.6 Not socialise while at work or outside of work (except within their own bubble).
+- 8.1 All staff working at a site must: - 8.1.1 not attend training premises, if they: - 8.1.1.1 Have cold or flu symptoms (including coughing or sneezing, runny nose, headache, aches or fever) or have experienced a loss of, or change in, their sense of smell. - 8.1.1.2 know or suspect that they have been in contact with a person suspected or confirmed as contracting COVID-19.

+- 8.1.1.3 or a close contact has returned to NZ from overseas with the previous 14 days. - 8.1.2 Complete the Health Screening Questionnaire, attached to this Directive when requested to do so by the trainer. - 8.1.3 Immediately report to the trainer any concerns they may have as to the health status of themselves or any other person at their workplace. - 8.1.4 Adhere to stipulated COVID-19 physical distancing and hygiene measures and the distancing and hygiene requirements in clause 6 of this Directive. - 8.1.5 Wear freshly laundered clothes to work each day. - 8.1.6 Wear disposable gloves for duties when it is practical to do so. - 8.1.7 Not socialise while at work or outside of work (except within their own bubble).